NLnetLabs/routinator/source/manual-page.rst

               Currently, all TCP listener sockets handed over by systemd will be used for the RTR protocol.

+       .. option:: --rtr-tcp-keepalive=seconds

+              The amount of seconds the server should wait after having finished updating and validating the local repository before starting to update again.
+The next update will earlier if objects in the repository expire earlier.
+The default value is 600 seconds.

        .. option:: --refresh=seconds

               The amount of seconds the server should wait after having finished